Key Populations

 SOAR project

-Our Research: The study uses a cluster stepped-wedge evaluation design whereby 18 clusters (communities) are randomized to when they initiate the CR intervention.
-A cohort of approximately 1500 men (aged 18–35) and women (aged 18–24) in evaluation communities will be followed over the course of approximately 30 months.
-Survey interviews will be completed at baseline and at three additional time points at 7-month intervals.
-In addition, we will conduct qualitative interviews with programme implementers and a selection of study participants to gain a deeper understanding of the process, experiences, challenges, and benefits of adapting and scaling up the Stepping Stones intervention.
+The study used a cluster stepped-wedge evaluation design whereby 18 clusters (communities) were randomized to when they initiate the CR intervention.
+A cohort of approximately 1500 men (aged 18–35) and women (aged 18–24) in evaluation communities was followed over the course of approximately 30 months.
+Survey interviews were completed at baseline and at three additional time points at 7-8 month intervals.
+In addition, qualitative interviews were conducted with programme implementers and a selection of study participants to gain a deeper understanding of the process, experiences, challenges, and benefits of adapting and scaling up the Stepping Stones intervention.
+Data collection was completed in May 2019 and analysis is underway.

 Project SOAR is a five-year (September 2014–September 2019) cooperative agreement funded by the President’s Emergency Plan for AIDS Relief and the U. S. Agency for International Development (Agreement No. AID-OAA-A-14-00060).
 Population Council leads the Project SOAR consortium in collaboration with Avenir Health, Elizabeth Glaser Pediatric AIDS Foundation, the Johns Hopkins University, Palladium, and The University of North Carolina at Chapel Hill.